July 4th Sale - All Plugins $29.99* | Shop Now »

 • Browse chains in the StudioRack quick search section, or click the pop-out icon on the right of the StudioVerse search bar to open the full StudioVerse window.
 Here you can filter your search by plugins, artists, genre, instruments, processor, settings and more.

-• Find trending and recently added chains, exclusive chain collections, and all chains by tag in the Explore StudioVerse page on the Waves website.
+• Find trending and recently added chains, exclusive chain collections, and all chains by tag in the Browse StudioVerse page on the Waves website.

 You can also save a list of ‘liked’ chains by pressing the ♥ icon next to a chain.
 Any ‘liked’ chain is automatically added to the ‘Liked’ section on the left side of the expanded StudioVerse interface for easy access.